 Please note: If for any reason you cease the employment for which a certificate of sponsorship was issued to you, you no longer have a legal basis upon which you can remain in the UK.
 Your leave to remain will no longer be valid and you will have to apply for new leave to remain.
 Please contact RCN IAS immediately if this has happened or if you fear this may happen, or if you require further advice concerning this.

 Students: if your education provider loses their sponsor licence

 If your education provider loses their sponsor licence, you will need to find a new course with a different education provider.
 Your new education provider will need to sponsor you.

-Finally, don’t panic!
-Please call or email RCN IAS for further advice and assistance on 0345 408 4391.
-We are OISC accredited and are happy to provide ongoing guidance and assistance tailored to your situation.
-Please look at the RCN IAS webpage for further details.
+Please do contact us via RCN Direct on 0345 772 6100 and we can provide ongoing guidance and assistance tailored to your situation.
+Also look at the RCN IAS webpage for further details.